Got some questions? We've got answers!

 - Temperament evaluation and first "trial" day passed

 - Must be current on all vaccinations.
 Rabies and DHLPP - Both one and three year vaccinations accepted.
-Bordatella is required within the past year
+Bordetella is required within the past year

 - Must be on a flea preventative

-- Must be at least 3 months old (Puppies must have had at least two of the three DHLPP booster shots)
+- Must be at least 3 months old (Puppies must have had at least two of the three DHLPP booster shots and a bordetella)

 - Dogs must have had no communicable diseases within the last 30 days